F1 racing underway in Saudi Arabia day after nearby attack

 “No one has left and no one has asked to leave,” he said.

-Team principals Andreas Seidl (McLaren), Steiner, Capito and Krack also said no drivers or team members had asked to leave but would not have been stopped from doing so.
+The other team principals who addressed the media Saturday — Andreas Seidl (McLaren), Guenther Steiner (Haas), Jost Capito (Williams) and Mike Krack (Aston Martin) — also said no drivers or team members had asked to leave.
+But they all said they would not have been stopped if they had asked to.

-“We were very clear about that when we brought everybody together,” Krack said.
-“There is no difference if it’s a driver or a team member because they are all valuable.”

-The top three drivers from qualifying were scheduled to speak to the media later Saturday.

 In an earlier statement, F1 and governing body FIA confirmed that “following discussions with all the teams and drivers,” the grand prix “will continue as scheduled.”